Research & Collections

 The Research and Collections Department is the very core of the IAIS museum, which had its beginnings in local archaeological research and preservation.

 The Research and Collections Department manages the museum’s material culture collections, which include some 6,000 ethnographic (post-European contact) items and over 300,000 archaeological artifacts.
 These cultural remains represent hundreds of Native American societies throughout the western Hemisphere.
-They range in age from over 12,000 years to the 20th century.
+They range in age from over 12,000 years to the 21st century.

-The artifacts we discover and curate enhance IAIS’s wonderful exhibits and are the basis for our many presentations and publications on Native American histories and cultures.
+The artifacts we discover and curate enhance IAIS’s exhibits and are the basis for our many presentations and publications on Native American histories and cultures.
 The Research and Collections Department collaborates with the Education Department to produce engaging public exhibits, workshops, and publications that inform the public of the diversity, complexity and sophistication of indigenous cultures.

 Check out our archaeology website, Digging into the PastOpens in a new window, for information on Connecticut’s archaeological sites and educational resources.